 Crawl spaces can present many confined space hazards, including:

 Even though a pit is typically open on top and over 4 feet deep, it can still be a confined space or permit-required confined space.
-Additionally, pits can be completely underground or below grade, such as a utility vault within a sewer system or a pit within a pit in a wastewater treatment plant.
+Pits can be completely underground or below grade, such as a utility vault within a sewer system or a pit within a pit in a wastewater treatment plant.

 Pits are found in many environments.
 Examples include: